Income Tax Act 2007

 1. is resident in New Zealand.

-1. Subject to subsection (3), the FamilyBoost tax credit for the quarter is equal to 25% of the licensed early childhood service fees payable by the person for the quarter up to a maximum credit amount of $975.
+1. Subject to subsection (3), the FamilyBoost tax credit for a tax credit quarter is equal to 25% of the licensed early childhood service fees payable by the person for that quarter up to a maximum credit amount of $975.

-2. If the person’s tax credit income for the quarter is greater than $35,000, the FamilyBoost tax credit for the quarter is the lesser of—
+2. If the person’s tax credit income calculated under section MH 4 is greater than $35,000 for the tax credit quarter, the FamilyBoost tax credit for the tax credit quarter is the lesser of—

 3. the amount of the FamilyBoost tax credit determined under subsection (2); and